LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 Using each object’s Field Mapping, you can choose to map LiveEngage fields/parameters to Salesforce Fields, both for Pre-Population of new record forms, or for saving information to the chat transcript record itself.

-When adding a Field Mapping, you can choose to use one of LiveEngage predefined parameters, or you can choose “Other” for when you want to map custom parameters of yours like the PreChat Survey Custom Questions, PostChat Survey Questions, Agent Survey or different engagement attributes.
+When adding a Field Mapping, you can choose to use one of LiveEngage predefined parameters, or you can choose “Other” for when you want to map custom parameters of yours like the pre-chat survey custom questions, post-chat survey questions, agent survey or different engagement attributes.

 To use “Other,” you need to manually populate two fields: one is the address of your parameter in our LivePerson SDK Field (The API used on the widget/client side of our package) and one is our LivePerson API Field (The API used on the back-end sync process of our package).